 Weight Loss Goals don’t Need to be Isolated

 People often look at their health goals as individual goals.
 I want to lose weight.
 I want better skin.
 I want more energy.
 I want better digestion.
 What many people fail to recognize is that although your body is made up of many systems, it is ONE system.
 People will ask me if they can improve their energy and lose weight at the same time, or lose weight and improve their skin at the same time.
-I’m always a little perplexed by these question because the answer seems so obvious to me: of course.
+I’m always a little perplexed by these questions because the answer seems so obvious to me: of course.
 The reality is when the body works optimally, all of the systems work optimally.

-Weight Loss is not Time-Bound
+Weight Loss is Not Time-Bound

 When you set a goal to lose weight by a specific date, you are setting yourself up for failure.
 Why?
-Becuase living a healthy lifestyle is not time-bound.
+Because living a healthy lifestyle is not time-bound.
 People will look at the process like “I just need to do this and eat this way until I reach my goal weight, and then I can go back to what I was doing” – wrong.
 Although the objective is to reach a goal weight, once you reach it the job it not done.
 The real work is in the maintenance, which is why focusing on the habits you need to achieve this goal are far more important than the goal itself.
 Once you reach your weight loss goal, you will need to keep doing the same thing, or similar things, to what helped get you there.
 Anyone can go from zero to hero and follow a strict diet to lose weight in a short amount of time, so many people have already done this, but then what happens?
 We let go a little, go back to our old habits, and the weight comes back on.
 If you had to drink water and eat vegetables to get to your weight loss goal, you can’t go back to your soda and chips once you achieve it, you’re going to have to keep drinking water and eating vegetables to stay there.

 The Goal is the Process